 The death of a loved one is an upsetting time, and the thought of the probate process may seem daunting.
 With the help of an experienced attorney, probate won’t be so scary, and you can receive sound advice on how to properly transfer assets and wrap up the estate in a concise and timely manner.

-Timing and expense of probate in Texas depends largely on whether the deceased person had a valid Will or not.
+Timing and expense of probate in Texas depends largely on whether the deceased person had a valid Will.
 For the average estate with a valid Will, the entire probate process can be relatively stress-free and can last anywhere from 2 to 6 months.
-Without a Will, there are more legal hurdles and requirements, and the process unfortunately takes longer and can be more expensive.
+Without a Will, there are more legal hurdles and requirements, and the process is longer and more costly.

 NOTE: Wills in Texas MUST be filed for probate within 4 years of death!
 Otherwise, the deceased will be automatically considered as having died without a Will.
 If you know the 4 year deadline is coming up, don’t delay any longer!